Satyampatil513/CLAI/README.md

 ---

 ## 🧠 How It Works
-- CLAI uses local semantic memory (FAISS + sentence-transformers) and Google Gemini for command generation.
+- CLAI uses local semantic memory (FAISS + fastembed) and Google Gemini for command generation.
 - All long-term memory is stored in `memory.sqlite` in the working directory.
 - No data is sent anywhere except to Gemini (for command generation).